 which describes the Alpha variant.
 (I’ve yet to see viral load data on Delta/Omicron variants which are probably the more relevant comparisons here).
 In testing an antiviral candidate, the goal was to see if the Ct value could be made to increase faster than the average patient in the wild.
 I underwent PCR nasal swabs daily.
 Here are the results:

 Remember that Ct, which stands for Cycle Threshold, is roughly an inverse logarithm of the viral RNA concentration in a sample.
 Generally the RdRp was remaining stable (frustratingly, in my view) through Jan 1st.

 The first 2 days’ samples are unbuffered, which means the quantity of detectable viral RNA can degrade markedly in transit between home where the sample is collected and the laboratory where the PCR is run.
 Also, the 1st sample is the mainstream vendor, the 2nd is the specialty genomics vendor used for the rest of the study.
-(We ran a couple baselines to determine that the unbuffered 1st vendor can be as much as 5 Ct less sensitive than the buffered results with the 2nd vendor.
-Also, the unbuffered sample can be 3 Ct less sensitive than a buffered sample with the 2nd vendor).
+They are called The Africa Genomics Centre & Consultancy (TAGCC).
+(We ran a couple baselines to determine that the unbuffered 1st vendor can be as much as 5 Ct less sensitive than the buffered results with the TAGCC.
+Also, the unbuffered sample can be 3 Ct less sensitive than a buffered sample with the TAGCC).

 Concurrently, I was also consuming different preparations of the study compounds: